Mattiaswestman/ProgrammingPatterns/Assets/Patterns/SOLID/2. Open Closed/_README.txt

-This principle states that “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification” which means you should be able to extend a class behavior, without modifying it.
+This principle states that “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification” which means you should be able to extend a behavior, without modifying it.